Cluster setup

 If the playbook runs into an issue with one of the nodes, the play recap will report a failure.
 If the playbook fails, it is advised to reset the cluster configuration and go over all the required steps and then re-run the playbook.

-To reset the complete cluster config, run the following command:
+To reset the complete cluster config, run the following commands:

 Warning

 Only run the above command when setting up the cluster.
-Do not run this on an already configured and functional cluster.
+Do not run this on an already functional cluster.

 Then redo all the steps to set up the cluster and re-run the playbook.